NHSDigital/validated-relationships-service-api/.github/pull_request_template.md

 <!-- Describe the changes made in this PR.
 Include the purpose/scope/impact of the changes -->

-- <!-- Add bullet points summarising key changes -->
-- <!-- Add bullet points summarising key changes -->
-- <!-- Add bullet points summarising key changes -->
+- <!-- Briefly describe the key changes in this PR -->

 ---